Quantitative trait locus: Examples

 The above are well-known examples of diseases having both genetic and environmental components.
-Other examples involve atopic diseases such as eczema or dermatitis;spina bifida (open spine), and anencephaly (open skull).
+Other examples involve atopic diseases such as eczema or dermatitis, spina bifida (open spine), and anencephaly (open skull).

 While schizophrenia is widely believed to be multifactorially genetic by biopsychiatrists, no characteristic genetic markers have been determined with any certainty.

 If it is shown that the brothers and sisters of the patient have the disease, then there is a strong chance that the disease is genetic and that the patient will also be a genetic carrier.
 This is not quite enough as it also needs to be proven that the pattern of inheritance is non-Mendelian.
 This would require studying dozens, even hundreds of different family pedigrees before a conclusion of multifactorial inheritance is drawn.
 This often takes several years.

 If multifactorial inheritance is indeed the case, then the chance of the patient contracting the disease is reduced only if cousins and more distant relatives have the disease.
-It must be stated that while multifactorially-inherited diseases tend to run in families, inheritance will not follow the same pattern as a simple monohybrid or dihybrid cross.
+While multifactorially-inherited diseases tend to run in families, inheritance will not follow the same pattern as a simple monohybrid or dihybrid cross.

 If a genetic cause is suspected and little else is known about the illness, then it remains to be seen exactly how many genes are involved in the phenotypic expression of the disease.
 Once that is determined, the question must be answered: if two people have the required genes, why are there differences in expression between them?
 Generally, what makes the two individuals different are likely to be environmental factors.
 Due to the involved nature of genetic investigations needed to determine such inheritance patterns, this is not usually the first avenue of investigation one would choose to determine etiology.